5 Superfoods For Diabetes: Nuts, Leafy Greens, Whole Grains And More

 2. Citrus fruits

 Citrus fruits can offer you several amazing health benefits.
 These are loaded with vitamin C which can boost your immunity and promote skin health too.
 According to studies, eating citrus fruits can help reduce the risk of diabetes.
 Most of these fruits have a low GI score as well.
-Diabetics should eat fruits rather than drinking juice.
+Diabetics should always choose fruits over juices.

 Nuts are well-packed with essential nutrients.
 These contain omega-3, fibre, magnesium and many other minerals and vitamins.
 Nuts generally have a low GI score.
 Diabetics can choose nuts in moderation for snacking.
 Do not consume fried or salted nuts.
 Almonds and walnuts are two healthy nuts for diabetics.